Sounds in Sci-Fi cinema and television do matter. Now, why would I say that?

 I mentioned Star Wars already but do you remember the intro of “The Pink Panther”, “Spiderman”, “The Jetsons”, “Mighty Morphin Power Rangers”, “Lois & Clark: the new adventures of Superman”, and “Mission Impossible”?

-Yes, I know I went beyond the genre but I think it helps to proof my point.
+Yes, I know I went beyond the genre but I think it helps to prove my point.
 These movies and shows are remembered because of their unique melodies and tunes.
 Whenever one of these is playing, they are immediately recognized and will always be remembered.

 Creators vs. Studios